codeuniversity/student-council/statute/statute.md

 2.–7. the six portfolio leads named in § 3(4) (Alumni Relations; Admissions & Study Experience; Community Builder; Marketing; Entrepreneurship; Partnerships)

 Candidates for Student Council portfolio roles are automatically listed on the ballots for their own study program's Academic Senate and Study Program Council elections, in accordance with the University's Election Regulations.
+Each ballot for Academic Senate and Study Program Council includes both a main seat and a deputy seat.
+The candidate with the highest votes becomes the main member, and the runner-up becomes the deputy.

 (4) Elections follow majority voting as in § 4(6)–(8).
 All roles are open to all students, irrespective of gender and age.
 Diversity and equal opportunity are to be fostered in candidate outreach and nomination.